-- 1. School culture;
+- 1. School culture:

-- 2. School climate;
+- 2. School climate:

-- 3. Student staff relationships and staff behavior toward the student;
+- 3. Student-staff relationships and staff behavior toward the student;

 - 4. General staff management of classrooms or other educational environments;

 - 5. Staff ability to prevent and manage difficult or inflammatory situations;

 - 6. Social-emotional and behavioral supports;

 - 7. Social relationships;

 - 8. Community activities;

 - 9. Neighborhood situation; and

 - 10. Family situation.

 Consequences for a student who commits one or more acts of harassment, intimidation, or bullying may range from positive behavioral interventions up to and including suspension or expulsion of students, as set forth in the Board's approved Code of Student Conduct pursuant to N.J.A.C.
 6A:16-7.1.
-Consequences for a student who commits an act of harassment, intimidation, or bullying are those that are graded according to the severity of the offenses, consider the developmental age of the student offenders and the students' histories of inappropriate behaviors consistent with the Board's approved Code of Student Conduct and N.J.A.C.
+Consequences for a student who commits an act of harassment, intimidation, or bullying are those that are varied and graded according to the nature of the behavior; the nature of the student's disability, if any, and to the extent relevant; severity of the offenses, consider the developmental age of the student; offenders and the students' student's histories history of inappropriate problem behaviors and performance behaviors consistent with the Board's approved Code of Student Conduct and N.J.A.C.
 6A:16-7, Student Conduct.
 The use of negative consequences should occur in conjunction with remediation and not be relied upon as the sole intervention approach.